aws/aws-cdk/docs/src/getting-started.rst

 .. note::

-    This guide walks you through the process of creating a |cdk| project step-by-step to explain some of the reasoning and details behind the project structure and tools.
-It is also possible to use the :code:`cdk init` command to get started quickly from a project template in supported languages.
+    This guide walks you through the process of creating an |cdk| project.
+    You can also use the
+    :code:`cdk init` command to create a skeleton project from a template in any of the supported languages.

 Create an empty project structure for the |cdk| app.

+..
+The cdk init -l typescript version of package.json also includes a "cdk": "cdk" entry in "scripts"

 .. tabs::